Professor Eddie Lusk

 Rolling Stone named Lusk as one of Chicago's most underrated blues players.
-He committed suicide at the age of 43, following a dire medical prognosis.

-Life and career
+Early life and education

 Eddie Lusk was born in Chicago, Illinois, United States, to parents who were ordained ministers in the Pentecostal Church.
 On Chicago's South Side they ran The Lusk Bible Way Center, and once Lusk was old enough he began playing the piano there.
 The blues music seeping from the nearby Pepper's Lounge proved a big distraction for the young Lusk.
 He became ordained himself in 1968, and gained a bachelor's degree in business administration at Northwestern University, but his love for the blues saw him installed at the Shiloh Academy.
 It was this connection that tempted Professor Longhair to bestow the title of 'Professor' on his young music disciple.